 Double aquarium stands have been on the market for some time, but just because they are available, does that mean they are a wise choice for an aquarium owner?
 The answer depends largely on factors within the owner’s home.
 In some cases, it’s a great way to have two tanks occupy the same space that one normally would, while in other cases it’s a disaster waiting to happen.

-I always like to start with the positive, and there are certainly pros to having a double aquarium stand.
+There are certainly pros to having a double aquarium stand.
 At the top of the list is the space savings.
 With a double stand, you can keep two aquariums in the same floor space as a single tank would take.
 If you are like many fish lovers, there is never enough room for all the fish you want to keep.
 Having a second tank doubles the fish keeping options.

 Even if you aren’t in need of more room for fish, there is still a good reason to have a second tank.
 Everyone should have a quarantine tank, but few people set aside space for it.
 When bringing new fish home, they should be separated for a period of time to verify they are healthy before adding them to the main tank.
 Likewise, when fish become ill, it’s usually best to treat them in a separate tank.
 Having a quarantine tank ready to use is a perfect way to treat sick fish while not disturbing the main tank.